GDSC-KJSIT/hacktober-fest/Competitive Programming/cp-contributor.md

+### Enter your name college branch and in short what pull request you made for this folder

-Name - Taaha Multani
+1. * Name - Taaha Multani
-College - K J Somaiya College of Engineering and Information Technology Branch - COMPS
+   * College - K J Somaiya College of Engineering and Information Technology, Sion
+   * Branch - COMPS
-Domain - CP
+   * Domain - CP

-Initial PR
+   * Contribution - Initial PR